bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 plugin (**python-fd**, **python-sd**, **python-dir**).
 These plugins are shared objects that are loaded by the corresponding daemon during startup.

-This plugin then creates an **internal python** module and starts a **python 2** interpreter being able to access the python module.
+This plugin then creates an **internal Python** module and starts a **Python 2** interpreter being able to access the Python module.

-The **internal python module** allows the python plugin to call functions implemented in python, and implements callback functions that can be called from the python code into the core.
+The **internal Python module** allows the Python plugin to call functions implemented in Python, and implements callback functions that can be called from the Python code into the core.
 It also implements the data types that are exchanged via the Bareos plugin interface.

-Finally, the python interpreter loads the python script configured in the **Plugin string** of the fileset and executes it.
-This python script is the bareos plugin implemented in python.
+Finally, the Python interpreter loads the Python script configured in the **Plugin string** of the fileset and executes it.
+This Python script is the bareos plugin implemented in Python.

-As the **internal python module** is only created inside of the python plugin, debugging and testing is a challenge.
+As the **internal Python module** is only created inside of the Python plugin, debugging and testing is a challenge.

-Definitions of constants required for the python plugins callbacks into the Bareos core are stored in a python file called *bareos_[fd|sd|dir]_consts*, for example *bareos_fd_consts.py*.
+Definitions of constants required for the Python plugins callbacks into the Bareos core are stored in a Python file called *bareos_[fd|sd|dir]_consts*, for example *bareos_fd_consts.py*.

 This file contained the required definitions in form of dictionaries, like the